zackedwards/SlackOff-Bot/UserStories.md

 Story points: 3
 Author: Viviane

-* [ ] US5: As a user I want to retrieve randomized content from the database so that I am optimally distracted Story points: 5
+* [x] US5: As a user I want to retrieve randomized content from the database so that I am optimally distracted.
+Story points: 5
 Author: Zack Edwards